Cost of Investor Permit Application in Kenya

 What are the main Class G permit requirements in Kenya?

-The main requirements include Form 25, a signed cover letter, passport copies, current immigration status if in Kenya, recent passport photo, tax compliance evidence, documentary proof of at least USD 100,000 capital, company registration documents, company and individual PIN certificates, CR12, audited accounts for renewals and Form 27.
+The main requirements include Form 25, a signed cover letter, passport copies, current immigration status if in Kenya, recent passport photo, tax compliance evidence, documentary proof of at least USD 100,000 capital, company registration documents, company and individual PIN certificates, CR12/shareholding certificate, audited accounts for renewals and Form 27.

 What is the USD 100,000 capital proof for a Class G permit?